The Impact of diet and nutrition on cancer prevention

 Lower the risk of developing cancer by being physically active every day, eating a healthy diet and maintaining your body weight.
 While there is no one specific food that can protect against cancer, there are steps you can take to reduce the risk.

-Eat more fruit and vegetables – Eat at least two serves of fruit and five serves of vegetables each day.
+TIP: Eat more fruit and vegetables – Eat at least two serves of fruit and five serves of vegetables each day.

 - Double your servings of vegetables